Blackbeard's Tea Party: Tomorrow We'll Be Sober: 2011-2013

 Throughout 2011 Blackbeard’s Tea Party cemented their reputation as a formidable festival act with performances at Sidmouth, Shrewsbury, Galtres, Beverley Folk Festival as well as appearances at numerous smaller festivals.

 Throughout this period they were also busy recording their debut album Tomorrow We'll be Sober.
-It was produced by the band's bassist Tim Yates and like Heaven's To Betsy was self-released with no professional backing.
+It was produced by the band's bassist Tim Yates and like Heavens To Betsy was self-released with no professional backing.
 The band released the album on 22 October 2011 at a gig at The Duchess venue in their home town of York.
 The album was critically received well with positive reviews in numerous Folk magazines and websites including a 5-star review in R2.

 Shortly after the release of Tomorrow We'll Be Sober, Paul Young left the band and was replaced by Stuart Giddens.

 2012 involved another prolific festival run for the band, with repeat performances at Sidmouth and Shrewsbury as well as a successful appearance at Cambridge Folk Festival and many others.